dicaormu/mesos-marathon-demo/README.md

 ### Building the image

 To be able to execute the example using docker, the directory `docker-image` contains the steps needed to build and create docker instances.
+For this example, i have pushed my image in dockerhub ant then  with

+`docker push dicaormu/app`

+Then, from the vagrant machine, i have pulled the image before run with marathon using

+`sudo docker pull dicaormu/piopiojar`

 ### Running the image